andrey-zherikov/argparse/docs/topics/reference/Config.md

 ## Variadic named arguments {id="variadicNamedArgument"}

-`Config.variadicNamedArgument` flag controls whether named arguments should be follow [POSIX.1-2024](https://pubs.opengroup.org/onlinepubs/9799919799/) guidelines which allows only one value per named argument: `-a value1 -a value2`.
+`Config.variadicNamedArgument` flag controls whether named arguments should follow [POSIX.1-2024](https://pubs.opengroup.org/onlinepubs/9799919799/) guidelines which allows only one value per named argument: `-a value1 -a value2`.

 Setting this flag to `true` allows multiple values to be passed to a named argument: `-a value1 value2`.